sonjashub/QuoteGenerator/README.md

-This is my firts ever project.
+This is my first ever project.
 Hooray!
 Still learning how to use Github.